The beef community’s brand

 CattleFax reports the brand contributes $354 to the price of an Angus bull, or about $1 for every million pounds sold.

-Triangle H Grain and Cattle Co. becomes the first licensed feedyard.
+Triangle H Grain and Cattle Co. became the first licensed feedyard.

 “Here’s the Premium” long-term study begins reporting premiums for Angus over non-Angus calves at U.S. auction markets.
 The 1999 premium of $15 per head grew to $34 per head by late 2008.
 In 2003, a packer grid premium study is added, showing CAB grid premiums of more than $35 million paid that year.
 The number would grow to $75 million by 2017, and cumulative grid premiums then exceed $700 million.

 More than 10 million Angus-influenced cattle evaluated during the year; 48% of cattle in licensed plants are black hided.